LionelAuroux/pyrser/docs/source/tutorial2.rst

 .. program-output:: python3 splice.py 'python3 tutorial2_scripts/minimal_scope.py' 0,7

-We're actually generating the signatures of one variable and three functions and add them to an unnamed :py:class:`pyerser.type_checking.Scope`, thus creating an anonymous scope that could be our language's global scope.
-This is the reason why we instantiate the :class:`pyrser.type_checking.Scope` object using the keyword ``sig`` (also second positionnal argument): by not giving a first parameter which is an identifier naming the scope, we anonymize it.
+We're actually generating the signatures of one variable and three functions and add them to an unnamed :py:class:`pyerser.type_system.Scope`, thus creating an anonymous scope that could be our language's global scope.
+This is the reason why we instantiate the :class:`pyrser.type_system.Scope` object using the keyword ``sig`` (also second positionnal argument): by not giving a first parameter which is an identifier naming the scope, we anonymize it.
 If we wanted to name it, we could have created it as follows: